- Transfer Credit

 - The course you wish to take has an open seat* (we cannot enter permissions if a course is closed).

 - You have access to a computer and can use the permission immediately.
-We recommend coming into the SAA Office to complete this process — we will not be able to assist you via email.

 *If seats are reserved for declared majors and you are not declared, you must wait until seats are released to request permission to enroll.